UMCarpentries/intro-curriculum-r/paper/paper.md

 Our modules and instructor suggestions are developed in the style of [Software Carpentry](https://software-carpentry.org/):

-1. Each module contains learning objectives at the beginning of each lesson and a summary of key points.
+1. Each module contains learning objectives at the beginning of each lesson and a summary of key points at the end.
 1. The five core modules (2 to 6) are designed to be taught via live coding of the content to learners.
 This is a central feature of Carpentries lessons, and we believe it is a great